speedyseal/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters.
+I decided to use HSV color space.
+Evaluating the search on full windows, I found many false positives.
+I felt that H and S channels were too noisy to have meaningful HOG signatures, whereas the outline of the vehicle is most clear in the V channel.
+Reducing the number of HOG features significantly reduces the total number of SVM features to train and reduces risk of overfitting.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using the color histogram feature normalized to a probability density, scaled spatial features (from 64x64 to 16x16), and the HOG feature on the V channel of HSV.
+I used a grid search over logarithmically spaced C to find the best C parameter however for these linear SVMs, the difference in classification accuracy seems to be marginal, about 1%.
+The classification accuracy could vary that much depending on training set split as well.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+Funciton find_cars at vehicledet2.py, line 482 performs the sliding window search.
+First HOG is computed for the entire region of interest in the image, which is specified by ystart, ystop for  the vertical region to search.

+Then starting at one corner, windows are scanned vertically and horizontally, skipping 2 HOG cells each time.
+Features are constructed from the window and the HOG cells to provide to SVM for classification.
+Scales are determined by resizing the original image smaller to effectively increase the search area.
+I chose scales of 1, 2, and 3 to scan windows of 64x64, 128x128, and 192x192, which seems to encompass vehicles up close to the window.
+Vehicles are still identified even with window sizes smaller than the search window.
+As long as these windows overlap, the vehicle can still be identified.

 ![alt text][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on scales 1, 2 and 3 using HSV V-channel HOG features plus spatially binned color and normalized histograms of color in the feature vector.
 Here are some example images:

 ![alt text][image4]
 ---